nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    11/03/2022 (DD-MM-YYYY) with Warren, Ivan, and Roy as members.
     - `session /list` : Lists all Sessions.
-    - `activity /create /sid 1 /n Lunch /p Warren /i Warren Roy Ivan /c 7.5` : Creates an Activity named "Lunch" and assigns it to the Session #1.
-The participats are Warren, Roy and Ivan, but only Warren has paid.
+    - `activity /create /sid 1 /n Lunch /p Warren /i Warren Roy Ivan /c 7.5` : Creates an Activity named "Lunch" and assigns it to Session #1.
+The participants are Warren, Roy and Ivan.
+Warren pays for everyone, costing him a total of $7.50.
     - `activity /list /sid 1` : Lists Activities grouped under Session #1.
+    - `session /summary /sid 1` : Summarises Session #1, including how much each member owes and how much they have already paid.
 6. Refer to Features for a more in-depth explanation of all commands available.

 ## Features

 ### Creating a session: `session /create`
-> Creates a new session to be managed by SplitLah. <br>
+> Creates a new session.<br>
 > Sessions are a way for the user to manage their gatherings that happen across the day.

 Format: `session /create /n [SESSION_NAME] /d [SESSION_DATE] /pl [NAME1 NAME2 ...]`